particlefuture/1mcpserver/README.md

 }
 ```

-If you already have other servers configured, just merge this entry under `mcpServers`:
+If you already have other servers configured, just merge this entry under `mcpServers` For example:

 ```json
 {